ahaywood/selfteachme__hashnode/clvcjkyzm000509jl43889wff.md

 }
 ```

 I also check to make sure that there aren’t errors.
 If there are, I also delete the user from the Authentication table.
-I don’t want to have an orphaned entry on the auth table.
+I don’t want to have an orphaned entry on the `auth` table!
 Instead, I’d rather delete it altogether and have the user try again.

 If everything is successful, then the user is redirected to the `/thank-you` page: